 The College of Professional and Technological Studies will graduate its first students from the Digital Media Software Engineering program.
 The Bachelor of Science in Digital Media Software Engineering focuses on the technologies, procedures and methodologies involved in the software development process.
 The program addresses topics such as requirements and configuration management, database design, unit testing, and quality assurance.
 Graduates of this engineering degree will have experience designing, developing and delivering quality software applications.
 For more information about this program, please visit the Digital Media Software Engineering program here.

 Ferris State University was founded in 1884 by educator Woodbridge N. Ferris, who later was elected Michigan governor and United States senator.
 Celebrating its 127th year of offering educational opportunities to Michigan’s citizens, Ferris is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite locations across the state.
-The university offers more than 180 degree programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, the Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+The university offers more than 180 degree programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences and Education, Business, Education and Human Services, the Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.